 - Place the carrots in the stock.

-- Prepare your hotdog buns, any fillings and condiments.
+- Meanwhile prepare your hotdog buns, including any fillings and condiments.

 - The stock will be very concentrated and thick.Check the carrots are very soft.